SamuelAsherRivello/rmc-readme-authoring/README.md

 # RMC ReadMe Authoring

-The authoring library for the https://github.com/SamuelAsherRivello/rmc-readme
+The readme library for Unity for AUTHORING the runtime experience.

+This depends on, and automatically loads the RUNTIME package at https://github.com/SamuelAsherRivello/rmc-readme.

 # Table Of Contents